-4 Securing Arbitrary Zones
+B. Securing Arbitrary Zones

 To address the security of arbitrary polygons, we expand our protocol as follows.
 A protection zone may be decomposed into a number of smaller sub-zones.
 The sub-zones are secured separately.
 In other words, the verifiers of one sub-zone do not interact with the verifiers of another.
-The prover is accepted in the aggregate zone if it is accepted by the verifiers of at least one of the constituent subzones.
+The acceptance rule is as follows.
+The prover is accepted in the aggregate zone if it is accepted by the verifiers of at least one of the constituent sub-zones.
 Using the expanded protocol, we derive the upper bound on the number of verifiers needed for protection zones of arbitrary shape.
 We state our results in the following two theorems.

-Theorem 2 An arbitrary n-sided polygonal protection zone can be completely secured by O(n) verifiers.
+Theorem 2: An arbitrary n-sided polygonal protection zone can be completely secured by O(n) verifiers.

-Proof: The number of triangles required to triangulate an n-sided polygon is n - 2.
+Proof: The number of triangles required to triangulate an n-sided polygon is n-2.
 According to Lemma 3, it takes 4 verifiers to secure a triangle completely.
-Thus, the total number of verifiers required to secure an n-sided protection zone is 4n - 8.
+Thus, the total number of verifiers required to completely secure an n-sided protection zone is 4n-8.
 The theorem follows.

 Observe that the solution that the proof of Theorem 2 suggests, may potentially leave the aggregate acceptance zone disconnected.
-This may complicate the positioning of the prover for acceptance.
+Indeed, the polygon is divided into triangles.
+However, Lemma 4 defines the acceptance area to be inside a disk inscribed into each triangle.
+These disk do not overlap.
+This disconnect may complicate the positioning of the prover for acceptance.
 The following theorem bounds the number of verifiers necessary to secure an arbitrary protection zone such that the acceptance zone is continuous and its boundary is within a constant distance from the boundary of the protection zone.
 To state this fact, we define ambiguity gap to be the maximum distance from a point in the ambiguity zone to the nearest point outside the protection zone.